San Diego Child Abuse Lawyer

 Allegations of child abuse are very serious and can have severe legal consequences.
 As such, law enforcement conducts a thorough investigation to make sure such claims are accurate.
 An investigation can include questioning parents, guardians, teachers, doctors, and other possible witnesses to verify abusive behavior and symptoms.

 If an investigation determines child abuse has occurred, then law enforcement or child protective services will intervene.
-Depending on the level of abuse, intervention can be as mild as the parent or other perpetrator having a meeting with child services.
-For more severe cases, where children are in imminent danger, protective services may remove them from the home and place them in foster care until the parents demonstrate a willingness to stop the abuse.
-The most severe forms of abuse can call for a termination of parental rights, in which the parents no longer have custody and services place the children up for adoption.
+Depending on the level of abuse, intervention can be as mild as having a meeting with child services.
+For more severe cases, where children are in imminent danger, protective services may remove them from the home.
+Children may be in foster care until the parents demonstrate a willingness to stop the abuse.
+The most severe forms of abuse can call for a termination of parental rights.
+In this case, parents no longer have custody and services place the children up for adoption.

 Child protective services maintain records of child abuse.
 If the court deems a case of child abuse did occur, the incident will become part of the central registry.
 These records exist so child protective services and other relevant agencies will know if an individual has a history of committing child abuse.